-It may be pure fiction but a distress scam tale can still tug at your heartstrings -- and your purse strings: Internet Scambusters #407
+It may be pure fiction but a distress scam tale can still tug at your heartstrings — and your purse strings: Internet Scambusters #407

 A distress scam occurs when a con artist spins a tall story in

 Claims of ill health, family tragedies or legal problems, are

 fiction, but in this week’s issue we detail the most common

 Before we get started, we suggest you visit last week’s most

 Confused by Life Insurance?
 Here’s Help: Life insurance tips that will help you sort out the different policies so you can buy the best possible policy to protect your family.

-Why Warren Buffett Is Wrong About Gold: Warren Buffett is brilliant, but is Warren Buffett right about gold -- especially today?
+Why Warren Buffett Is Wrong About Gold: Warren Buffett is brilliant, but is Warren Buffett right about gold — especially today?

 Your Top Wedding Gift Guide: Helpful tips on buying the best wedding gift to make sure your gift stands out from the rest.